- 8.67K views

 We suggest a 14-day Argentina itinerary for anyone visiting the county for the first time.
 But if you want to see as much of the country as possible in a single go, an Argentina travel itinerary of at least three weeks is necessary.
 This would involve many internal flights, but you are guaranteed to see the most famous attractions in Argentina and discover a few other places that not all visitors get to see.

-With ten days to two weeks, you will have time to take in more sights and places, and perhaps explore the destination you like the most.
+With ten days to two weeks, you will have time to take in more sights and places, and perhaps explore the best destination in Argentina you like the most.

 With one week or less at your disposal, you may not be able to see a lot of Argentina, but you can experience the rich culture of Buenos Aires and its surrounding towns to the fullest.
 Start off exploring the highlights of Buenos Aires for a day or two.
 If you have some time to spare, it is well worth taking a guided tour of Tetro Colón when in the vicinity.
 Don’t forget to head down to the colorful neighborhood of La Boca.
 You definitely cannot be in the city and not see a Tango show.
 Better yet, take a class!
 The chances of you becoming a pro in a few hours’ session are slim, but it is a worthwhile cultural experience.